vinothchandra/se-challenge-payroll/README.md

 ## How to build and run

-In order to simplify the setup I have added the connection string of the cloud postgres instance which is used as the datastore.

-### Install PHP
-sudo apt-get update

-sudo apt-get install php7.1 php7.1-mcrypt php7.1-xml php7.1-gd php7.1-opcache php7.1-mbstring php7.1-zip php7.1-pgsql

-### Steps to run the application

 Since Homebrew makes installation easier I have added the instruction for running this is Mac OS.

 1) Installing php
     I have created the bundle with the vendor directory and the environment file.
-This way the application could be run without much hazzle.
+This way the application could be run without much hassle.
 ```
 brew install php
 echo 'export PATH="/usr/local/opt/php/bin/:$PATH"' >> ~/.bash_profile